 The Southern California Association of Governments (SCAG) is responsible for oversight of the RHNA process for Southern California, including San Bernardino.
 Per the RHNA for the 2021-2029 planning period, the County has been allocated 8,832 units to accommodate the estimated growth need at various income levels.
 As required by California law, the housing element must identify the County's ability to accommodate this estimated growth through available sites and appropriate zoning.
-Table 4, County of San Bernardino 2021-2029 RHNA Allocation by Income Category, designates the housing allocation by income category in the county.
+Table 4, San Bernardino County 2021-2029 RHNA Allocation by Income Category, designates the housing allocation by income category in the county.

-Table 4 County of San Bernardino 2021-2029 RHNA Allocation by Income Catego ory
+Table 4 San Bernardino County 2021-2029 RHNA Allocation by Income Category